Microsoft AD FS SAML2 SSO

 Recommendation: Use SSO Login.

-In the security settings, set the allowed domains for SSO by entering a * (star) and pressing ENTER.
-This allows every user configured in your Active Directory to log in.
+, set the allowed domains for SSO by entering a * (star) and pressing ENTER

 By default, SAML2 SSO users are automatically registered after their first login attempt.
 This simplifies the process, as you won’t need to manually create user profiles before the first login.
 You can disable this setting, but it's not recommended.